 The arbitrators will then retire to deliberate and review the evidence provided to them.
 This process can take as much as eighteen months before a decision is reached.
 If the arbitrators determine you have been a victim of securities fraud and your broker is responsible, they may be ordered to repay you for the losses you endured.

 Meet with a Miami Securities Fraud Attorney

-When you are ready to hold the fraudulent party in your case accountable for their misconduct, you can reach out to a reputable Miami securities fraud lawyer at Wolper Law Firm to discuss your case.
+When you are ready to hold the fraudulent party in your case accountable for their misconduct, you can reach out to a reputable Miami securities fraud lawyer at Wolper Law Firm, P.A. to discuss your case.